 Shortly after the fire, federal authorities from the Bureau of Alcohol, Tobacco, Firearms and Explosives began an investigation to determine its cause.
 About a week later, they concluded that the fire was an accident, the source being a trashcan near a heater in a room that housed the chapel’s vestments.
 The chapel did not have a sprinkler system or any smoke detectors.
 The chapel’s board of trustees reported that it would rebuild the entire structure.

-Victims of fire can consult with a Virginia burn accident lawyer to hold negligent parties responsible.
-For more information, contact Peter DePaolis, a Virginia personal injury attorney, at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P.
+Victims of fire can consult with a Northern Virginia burn accident lawyer to hold negligent parties responsible.
+For more information, contact Peter DePaolis, a Northern Virginia personal injury attorney, at Koonz, McKenney, Johnson & DePaolis L.L.P.